jtisler/PHPAnviz/README.md

 ## PHPAnviz
-PHP library to access and control Anviz devices from web
+PHP library to access and control Anviz devices

 ### Version
 0.9.0